VasLem/KinectPainting/CALENDAR.md

 #Update (16/11/2016)

-I ended up abbandoning the whole idea of the paper  as it needed different dataset from the one provide and too much effort and I had no time to accomplish such a target.
+I ended up abbandoning the whole idea of the paper  as it needed different dataset from the one provided and too much effort, so I had no time to accomplish such a target.
 Instead I created a fast hand segmentation algorithm, which makes use of polar coordinates to identify joints and links that form the arm and by scanning for anomalies it ends up identifying hand and fingers area.
-The algorithm is robust to noise and low missing data rates, but needs tuning and, while it was pretty efficient in identifying the example given (run 'python hand_segmentation_alg.py' to view it), does not provide good results while it is matched with the 'distortion field' algorithm.
-Apart from the tuning, there is not taken into account the possibility that more than one hands can enter the detection field, although this can be fixed with simple operations.
+The algorithm is robust to noise and low missing data rates, but needs tuning and, while it was pretty efficient in identifying the example given (run 'python hand_segmentation_alg.py' to view it), it does not provide good results when it is matched with the 'distortion field' algorithm.
+Apart from the tuning,it is not taken into account that more than one hands can enter the detection field, although this can be fixed with simple operations.
 SO, when I finish tuning, I hope to start organizing the long-awaited action recognition algorithm.